gitextensions/GitExtensionsDoc/source/modify_history.rst

 Modify Git history
 ==================

-A Git commit cannot be changed, the sha for the commit will replaced at all changes.
+A Git commit cannot be changed, the sha for the commit will be replaced at all changes.
 However, the contents of a commit can be modified and committed again as a new commit with a new sha and the branch/tag can be moved to the modified (new) commit.

 .. todo The revert/cherry-picking should maybe be moved somewhere else